 In The Sandbox: AuraBox

-Divoom's new AuraBox includes a Bluetooth speaker, an alarm clock, the temperature, an art platform for both animation and design (complete with a gallery for inspiration), and even a lamp that will project the color of your choice.
-What's more, AuraBox can be completely controlled by your smartphone or tablet.
+Divoom's new AuraBox packs a wide range of gadgets into one small device: a Bluetooth speaker, an alarm clock, an art platform for both animation and design (complete with a gallery for inspiration), and even a lamp that will project the color of your choice.
+What's more, it can be completely controlled by your smartphone or tablet.

-I opened my box to find a cord, a short, but fat, instruction manual, and the AuraBox itself.
-At first, I was nervous about the manual—it looked like a lot of pages to read.
-But thankfully, the majority of the book was dedicated to information in other languages.
-In fact, the instructions were quite simple: Open the AuraBox, charge it, pair it with your iOS or Android mobile device, and start playing.
+I opened my box to find a cord, an instruction manual, and the AuraBox itself.
+The instructions were quite simple: Open the AuraBox, charge it, pair it with your iOS or Android mobile device, and start playing.

 I was first given a quick introduction to what the five buttons did.
 That was easy enough to remember, but the buttons were very stiff and hard to press.
 Unfortunately, this was not a problem that fixed itself, and the buttons didn't loosen up over time.
 Later that day, I downloaded the app and charged my AuraBox overnight.

-I encountered another issue when I put the AuraBox on my dresser—the small cord would only reach the plug if the box was on the very edge of the dresser.
+I encountered another issue when I put the AuraBox on my desk.
+The AuraBox cord was quite small, and would only reach the outlet if the box was on the very edge of my desk.
 That limited where I could put the device, and I had to move things around to suit the AuraBox.

 Next, I wanted to make some animations.
 I planned to draw a little cartoon of a spaceship landing on a moon.
 But again, my plans were cut short—I only had six slides available to me to make my pixelated animation.
 So I settled for a dart going into a dartboard—a success.